brianyoungblood/awardspdf-casper/README.md

 Description:

-Logins into drupal, goes to the startpath and looks for '.next a' and continues to capture pages and click next until '.next a' is not find.
+Logins into drupal, goes to the startpath and looks for '.next a' and continues to capture pages and click next until '.next a' is not found.

 Install: